arunneru/bioinfo/NMF_RNAseq/README.md

 1. Preprocessing

-   I have mentioned below the steps involved in downloading and preparing the count table
+   I have mentioned below the steps involved in downloading and preparing the count table.
 2. NMF

    Performing Non-negative matrix factorization is described in detail in the accompanying jupyter notebook